cerebre-io/Ceader/README.md

 ###### DEBUG
 An optional boolean value that allows checking the status of adding headers.
+If you are using precommit, ```verbose: true``` must be provided in config.

+###### PREFER_MULTILINE_COMMENT
+Some languages ​​support block comments and also single comments and some of them only one type of comment.\
+By default ceader will use try to use single comment if possible.
+If this is not possible it will use block comment. \
+Use ```--prefer-multiline-comment``` if you want to reverse logic.

 ###### SKIP_HIDDEN
 An optional boolean that allows you to ignore hidden files, even if they meet the extension condition.